 Te lo agradezco.
 (I thank you for that.)

 Apologizing in Spanish

 In life, we’re likely to meter la pata (screw up unintentionally) more often than we’d hope.
-That’s when you’ll be thankful that you know these phrases!
+That’s when you’ll be thankful that you know these common Spanish phrases!

 Perdón (pardon, excuse me) or disculpe(a) are for little everyday accidents, like interrupting someone when they’re talking, asking for the teacher’s attention during a lecture or stepping on someone’s foot.